St. Mary Magdalene, Rowington Close

 something Street was never going to be able to recreate here.

-Switzerland), the form of the windows (which conform with the views he
+Switzerland, p.
+34), the form of the windows (based on the simple

 traceries at Verona, composed of pairs of trefoiled lights with trefoils and

-circles above), the division of the clerestory lights by circular shafts
+circles above, which Street praised on p.
+79), the division of the clerestory lights by circular shafts

 respect, that one cannot but deeply lament that it was not more often